 Earl de Blonville is listed as the “CEO” and skipper of both of the ships discussed below.
 He allows no one to forget that he is an “FRGS” (Fellow of the Royal Geographical Society).
 To be an FRGS you need a: an expressed interest in Geography b: a pulse and c: 110 GBP per year dues.

 In the documents submitted to Southern Cross University in support of his application for adjunct professor Earl claims that his FRGS is the equivalent, in the British Education system, of a Masters Degree.
+He made the same claim on ORI’s application to CSIRO to be an Approved Research Institute.
 The administration at Royal Geographical Society says that is entirely false.